FURNACEAI/pagefreezer-part-2/Readme.md

 -i, --viewstats       View the most recent summary stats logged to the
                       database

-Note: If you don't pass in -s then the service doesn't start will exit quietly.
+Note: If you don't pass in -s then the service doesn't start and will exit quietly.

 ## Assumptions